MRI Non-Magnetic Patient Comfort System General 12 Piece Positioner Kit

 What is the Patient Comfort System?

 The Patient Comfort System was developed over a 2-year period in close cooperation with leading imaging centers to maximize patient comfort as well as conform to the specific requirements for compatibility and safety.
 The Patient Comfort System incorporates viscoelastic material.

 This viscoelastic material used for medical imaging has been specifically formulated to maximize patient comfort and maintain a thin form factor while optimizing the available free space for the patient when inside the MRI bore.
-These mattresses and positioners are compatible with existing tables and are designed to simply replace the current pads.
+These positioners are compatible with existing tables and are designed to simply replace the current pads.